K3 Technology

 • What's your incident response plan for healthcare breaches?
 They should have a documented process that includes breach determination, notification timelines, and OCR reporting procedures

-• Do you provide 24/7 monitoring?
-Healthcare facilities operate on extended schedules and need around-the-clock protection
+• Do you provide managed monitoring and escalation?
+Healthcare facilities may operate extended schedules and need documented alerting, escalation, and ownership expectations

 Getting Started with K3 Technology